marklister/product-collections/README.md

 In no particular order:

-*  Quantify how a Map of Tuples might be useful.
-*  A Proper Stats implementation preferably as a library dependancy.
-*  Missing values, NAs etc.
-*  How to incorporate classes that implement ProductN (future case classes).
+*  How to incorporate classes that implement ProductN (future case classes)?
 *  Column access by named method (using macros?)

 ###Unmanaged jar